 Employees are entitled to 15 days of paid personal leave at the time of their marriage and occasional days for family responsibilities, including the death of a relative or sickness of a child.

 Employees who have worked with a company for at least 5 years can take a maximum of 11 months of either continuous or intermittent unpaid education leave to attend college or any other educational institute.

-Employers are required to protect their employees’ position during military service period and for 30 days after discharge.
-Employers are not liable to pay wages to the concerned employee during this period but must consider this period to calculate seniority.
+Employers are required to hold their employees’ position during military service period and for 30 days after discharge.
+Employers are not liable to pay wages to the concerned employee during this period but must consider this period to consider seniority.